SwiftUI VStack, HStack, and ZStack Explained Clearly

 }

-Example 4: Nest stacks to build a realistic card
+Example 4: Combining stacks to build a small card

-Real layouts often combine multiple stacks instead of using only one.
+Real SwiftUI layouts often combine multiple stack types.

 struct ProductCard: View {